PatrykChrabaszcz/Moon/_posts/2017-07-21-your-filename.md

 ![FullyConnectedLayer](/assets/img/NeuralNetworkNumpy/Network.png)

-It can be easily seen that those operations can be written as a matrix multiplication.
-It is presented below (Nonlinearity function ommited on this picture)
+It can be easily seen that those operations can be written as a matrix multiplication as presented below:

 ![VectorizedForm](/assets/img/NeuralNetworkNumpy/ForwardVector.png)